Institute for European, Russian and Eurasian Studies

 Petrach Grants for Field Research in Ukraine.
 IERES will award grants for EES graduate students to conduct field research in Ukraine.
-To apply, students should submit a two-page proposal detailing the planned research and the desired outcome along with a proposed budget, a CV (resume), and a letter of reference from a professor to Caitlin Katsiaficas at firstname.lastname@example.org, with the subject heading "Petrach Grants."
+To apply, students should submit a two-page proposal detailing the planned research and the desired outcome along with a proposed budget, a CV (resume), and a letter of reference from a professor firstname.lastname@example.org, with the subject heading "Petrach Grants."
 Applications are accepted on a rolling basis.
 These grants are funded by the William and Helen Petrach Endowment.

 For other funding opportunities, students should visit the George Washington University's Office of Graduate Student Fellowships and Assistantships.

 Professor Sebastien Peyrouse co-authors articlein the November 2015 issue of Eurasian Geography and Economics entitled "Central Asia: the New Silk Road Initiative's Questionable Economic Rationality Rationality."